AI Screenr

 Restaurant ManagerQSR and casual-dining chains — 150+ per market

-Warehouse Manager3PL and fulfilment — seasonal spikes to 500+
+Warehouse Manager3PL and fulfillment — seasonal spikes to 500+

 Truck DriverFleet hiring — continuous pipelines of 300+